 PAR began in Anchorage, AK, in the garden column of Jeff Lowenfels, former Garden Writers Association president.
 He asked his readers to Plant A Row of vegetables for Bean’s Cafe, an Anchorage soup kitchen.
 The program was so successful, he introduced it to GWA as a national program.

 It took five years to reach the first million pounds of donated produce.
 The next million was reached in only 2 years, and in the next 10 years, more than a million pounds of food has been donated each year.
+Since 2011, nearly 2 million pounds of food has been donated each year.
 This is a significant contribution considering that each pound of produce supplements 4 meals.

 Since 1995, over 20 million pounds of produce providing over 80 million meals have been donated by American gardeners.
 All this has been achieved without government subsidy or bureaucratic red tape — just people helping people.